ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 Tap or click on the the image below to join the crowd at the neighborhood pub!

 On to the early morning mission . . .
-To maintain appropriate silence, I won’t be whistling a tune or strumming a banjo when I tiptoe around the house to set all of our clocks forward at EXACTLY 2:00 A.M. this Sunday, as required by law.
+To maintain appropriate silence, I won’t be whistling a tune or strumming a banjo when I tiptoe around the house to set all of our clocks backward at EXACTLY 2:00 A.M. this Sunday, as required by law.

 I wouldn’t want to awaken Alison on a Sunday morning with a raucous tune, but here is one of a few that addresses the controversy some folks have with our recurring time-change responsibilities.
 Click or tap on the triangle in the next image for a seriously timely take on the issue–but let’s not turn up the volume during our 2 A.M. mission!

-Alison believes that I could set all our clocks ahead BEFORE I go to bed.
+Alison believes that I could set all our clocks back BEFORE I go to bed.
 But, in this day and age, I would not want to be caught breaking the law.
 Besides, it could be hazardous!

 There are cameras everywhere, you know!
 And ICE—the Incremental Clock Enforcers!